hubert3/iSniff-GPS/README.md

 Dependencies
 ------------

-iSniff GPS was developed and tested on a Ubuntu 12.04 (32-bit) VM with Python 2.7.3, Django 1.5.1 and Scapy 2.2.0-dev.
+iSniff GPS was developed and tested on a Ubuntu 12.04 (32-bit) VM with Python 2.7.3, Django 1.5.4 and Scapy 2.2.0-dev.
 Additional Python modules are required which can generally be installed by running `pip install <module>`:

 * dnslib
 * netaddr
 * requests
 * BeautifulSoup4
+* django-picklefield
 * protobuf (Google Protocol Buffers)

 Credits